Tinkerforge/doc/en/source/Hardware/Bricks/Stepper_Brick.rst

 undervoltage signals if the voltage is too low.
 In the bottom right the motor current can be configured according to the connected motor.

-To start testing set a motor current suitable for your stepper motor, enable the driver and play around with the controls.

 |test_pi_ref|